trek-ash/ninews/README.md

 This web app shows top headlines from different top sources.
 This app was developed using CSS,Bootstrap,angular and news api.

-## Development server
+## How to run this web app

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Download the repository and then open terminal in the folder where you have downloaded the repository.Navigate to ninews repository in your file structure.
+Run `ng serve` for a dev server.This command will start a dev server and then navigate to `http://localhost:4200/`.